btcpayserver/magento2-plugin/README.md

 # BTCPay Server integration for Magento 2

 ## Requirements
-- Magento 2.3 installation (tested on Community Edition 2.3.2 with PHP 7.2)
+- Magento 2.4.2 or later installation (tested on Community Edition 2.4.2)
-- Magento < 2.3 should also work, but is untested.
+- Magento < 2.4 should also work, but is untested.
+- PHP 7.2 or greater.
+Tested with PHP 7.4.
-- Your BTCPay server must be setup with HTTPS
+- Your BTCPay Server must be setup with HTTPS or HTTP using TOR for security.
+- You need an API key for your user in BTCPay Server (new since module v2.0)

 ## Features
 - Allows you to pay with BTCPay Server in Magento 2 stores
-- Magento receives invoice updates and updates the order statuses
+- Magento receives invoice updates and updates the order statuses through webhooks
 - Custom order statuses in Magento are supported
-- View BTC Pay invoices created in Magento Admin
+- View BTCPay Server invoices created in Magento Admin
 - Magento also polls for invoice updates as a safety net for when real-time updates didn't reach Magento
 - Multi-website and multi-store compatible

 ## Goal
-The goal of this module is to allow Bitcoin, Lightcoin and other crypto payments in Magento 2 without any other 3rd party.
+The goal of this module is to allow Bitcoin payments in Magento 2 without any other 3rd party.
 This module is also designed to be robust, low-maintenance and a solid foundation for future customization, should your business need it.

 ## How to install